Why do I Need to Know DTI?

 The higher your DTI ratio, the more likely you are going to encounter difficulties in qualifying for a mortgage loan.
 You will also be more likely to struggle to make ends meet.
 If your current DTI is too high, don’t apply for a mortgage yet.
 There is no shame in waiting another year while you pay down your debt before applying for a mortgage.
 Getting your finances in order so you can present yourself as someone with good credit is better than representing yourself as someone with more debt than they can financially handle.

-There are some ways to lower your debt-to-income ratio:
+Ways to lower your debt-to-income ratio:

 1. Don’t take on any more debt than you already have